yanhick/majhaxe/README.md

---no-push //prevent pushing the haxelib.json commit and tag to the git remote --remote //an alternate remote to push to (defaults to origin) --exclude //a space separate list of files to exclude from the zip submitted to haxelib --local //install haxelib locally instead of submitting it --dry-run //print the commands that would be run without actually running them
+--no-push //prevent pushing the haxelib.json commit and tag to the git remote --remote //an alternate remote to push to (defaults to origin) --exclude //a space separate list of files to exclude from the zip submitted to haxelib --dry-run //print the commands that would be run without actually running them
 ```